ajsmith607/memills/content/family-of-edward-hallock-mills/bcc/founding-documents.md

 weight: 100
 ---

-The process of the founding of the Congregational Church is recorded in the volume *Congregational Church 1868-1933 Minutes of Meetings and Membership*.
+The founding of the Congregational Church of Mott's Corners is recorded in the volume *Congregational Church 1868-1933 Minutes of Meetings and Membership*.
 Images and transcriptions published with permission from Caroline Valley Community Church.
 Also, initial identification and exploration of the founders themselves.

 <!--more-->